Artist Development Diploma

 If you’re unsure whether this level is right for you, a friendly, informal appraisal is available to help you decide.

-The Artist Development Diploma runs over 36 weeks with 34 taught sessions plus events.
+The Artist Development Diploma runs over 36 weeks.

 Dates: 10 September 2026 – 17 June 2027